sveltia/sveltia-cms/README.md

 - You can choose a [custom icon for each collection](#use-a-custom-icon-for-a-collection)[^3].
 - A [per-collection media folder](#use-a-custom-media-folder-for-a-collection) will appear next to the entries.
-- String values in YAML files can be quoted with the new `yaml_quote: true` option for a collection, mainly for framework compatibility[^9].
 - Entry slug template tags support [filter transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
 - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].

 ### Better content editing

 - Required fields, not optional fields, are clearly marked for efficient data entry.
-- Leading and trailing spaces in text-type field values are automatically removed when you save the entry[^37].
 - You can revert changes to all fields or a specific field.
 - You can hide the preview of a specific field with `preview: false`.
 - Fields with validation errors are automatically expanded if they are part of nested, collapsed objects[^40].
 - When you click on a field in the Preview pane, the corresponding field in the Editor pane is highlighted.
 It will be automatically expanded if collapsed[^41].

+### Better data format

+- Leading and trailing spaces in text-type field values are automatically removed when you save the entry[^37].
+- JSON/TOML/YAML data is saved with a new line at the end of the file to prevent unnecessary changes being made to the file[^11].
+- String values in YAML files can be quoted with the new `yaml_quote: true` option for a collection, mainly for framework compatibility[^9].

 ### Better widgets

 - Boolean
-  - A required field with no default value is saved as `false` by default, without raising a confusing validation error[^45].
+  - A required Boolean field with no default value is saved as `false` by default, without raising a confusing validation error[^45].
-  - An optional field with no default value is saved as `false` by default, rather than nothing[^46].
+  - An optional Boolean field with no default value is also saved as `false` by default, rather than nothing[^46].
 - List
-  - A required field with no subfield or value is marked as invalid[^43].
+  - A required List field with no subfield or value is marked as invalid[^43].
-  - An optional field with no subfield or value is saved as an empty array, rather than nothing[^44].
+  - An optional List field with no subfield or value is saved as an empty array, rather than nothing[^44].
-  - You can enter spaces in a simple text-based list field[^50].
+  - You can enter spaces in a simple text-based List field[^50].
   - You can preview variable types without having to register a preview template[^42].
 - Object
   - Supports [variable types](https://decapcms.org/docs/variable-type-widgets/) just like the List widget.
 This allows you to have dependent fields in a collection[^30].
-  - Optional Object fields (`required: false`) can be manually added or removed.
+  - An optional Object field can be manually added or removed.
 If unadded or removed, the required subfields won’t trigger validation errors[^16].
 - Relation
   - Field options are displayed with no additional API requests[^14].
 The `options_length` property is therefore ignored.
 - String